The MCP Server That Gave Our AI Coding Agent Production Write Access for 11 Days

 nulls and you should add a DEFAULT constraint to prevent future ones."

-The AI's reasoning was not wrong, technically.
-The fix it applied was logical.
-It just applied that fix to production at 2 AM using the actual live database, with no staging step, no review, and no rollback plan — because nothing in its environment told it not to.
+The AI's reasoning wasn't wrong, technically.
+The fix was logical.
+It just applied that fix to production at 2 AM against the live database, with no staging step, no review, and no rollback plan, because nothing in its environment told it not to.

 We shipped immediate mitigations within two hours of root cause identification, and architectural changes over the following week.